automation-tasks-rs/cargo-auto/template_new_cli/README.md

 Even for the smallest project.
 Maybe some other program will use the library eventually.

-All the input/output is coded in the `main.rs`: keyboard and monitor (stdin and stdout), access to files and some access to network.
+All the input/output is coded in the `main.rs`: keyboard and monitor (stdin and stdout), access to files, and some access to the network.
 The library must not operate directly with the stdin/stdout, because some other caller of the library can have other ideas around input-output options.
-Maybe it is a Graphical user interface that does thing completely different than CLI applications.
+Maybe it is a Graphical user interface that does things completely different than CLI applications.

-A separate `lib.rs` enables to make good tests and examples without worrying about input-output.
+A separate `lib.rs` enables one to make good tests and examples without worrying about input-output.

 ## super simple argument parsing

 I use a super simple code to parse CLI arguments inside the `src/bin/cargo_auto_template_new_cli/main.rs`.
-There are crate libraries that enables very complex argument parsing if needed.
+There are crate libraries that enable very complex argument parsing if needed.

 ## automation_tasks_rs

-Building a project is always more complex then just `cargo build` and `cargo run`.
+Building a project is always more complex than just `cargo build` and `cargo run`.
 There are always some files to copy or some content to copy from file to file.
-For this I use `cargo-auto` - automation tasks written in Rust language for the build process of Rust projects.
+For this, I use `cargo-auto` - automation tasks written in Rust language for the build process of Rust projects.

-All the source is inside the folder `automation_tasks_rs`.
+All the sources are inside the folder `automation_tasks_rs`.
 It is pure Rust, it is easy to understand and modify to your needs.

 To start using it just type in `VSCode terminal`: